NHSDigital/ndr_import/docs/xml-mappings.md

 XML can contain repeating data items/sections, which the column mappings would need to verbosely define.
 XML allows for unlimited repetition, so it would be very hard to have all columns accounted for.

 `NdrImport::XML::Table` only requires each column to appear in the mapping once.
-It will indentify any repeating data item/section xpaths that haven't been accounted for and create appropriate column mappings in memory.
+It will identify any repeating data item/section xpaths that haven't been accounted for and create appropriate column mappings in memory.

 The logic covers all current use cases; additional features may be needed if more use cases are identified.